The Louisiana Guide to Section 8 Housing

 5. Wait for Notification

 After submitting your application, be patient.
 Your local PHA will review it and notify you of their decision.
-If approved, you will receive a voucher to subsidize your rent, making an affordable residence within reach.
+If approved and a voucher becomes available, you may receive assistance to help subsidize your rent.

 Can I Transfer My Section 8 Voucher to Louisiana?

-Yes, vouchers for Section 8 in Louisiana are portable, which means you have the flexibility to move to another state while still retaining your housing assistance.
+Yes, Section 8 vouchers are generally portable, which means households may be able to move to another state while continuing to receive housing assistance, subject to PHA approval.
 Transferring your voucher involves collaboration between your current and prospective public housing authorities.

 Start by informing your current PHA about your intention to move.
 Then, gather any necessary documentation, including your current lease, income details and personal identification.
 Next, contact the PHA in Louisiana, where you plan to relocate, to initiate the transfer process.
 Finally, secure housing in Louisiana that meets program requirements.